digitaltrails/vdu_controls/README.md

   * The system tray default icon is now primarily monochrome to reflect prevailing desktop aesthetics.
 It's designed to accommodate both dark and light tray backgrounds (as far as is possible).
+  * Tick marks on control-sliders are now optional (see settings).
   * The right-mouse action that could hide the toolbar irretrievably has been disabled.
   * When parsing monitor metadata, if the same VCP-feature-code is